 Hiding liquor—whether in the trunk of a car, under a pile of linen in the laundry room, or in other odd places—is one form of lying.
 But there are other forms.
 The most obvious example: if your loved one comes home intoxicated, the smell of liquor strong on their breath, yet still denies they were drinking or at the bar.
 Another subtler form of lying that can be very common, according to a recent study of drinkers in England: lying about one’s weekly alcohol intake to a family physician.

 As a depressant, alcohol can cause potentially dramatic negative changes in mood and behavior— especially when consumed in excess.
 For people who binge drink, the morning after a bender can be fraught with depressive symptoms, for example.

 There is also the fact that under the influence, many heavy drinkers can become irritable, aggressive and in some cases violent putting their own life and the lives of others at risk.
 In fact, the National Institute on Alcohol Abuse and Alcoholism has noted that scientists have long recognized a two-way association between alcohol consumption and violence and aggression.

 Alcohol also interferes with sleep.
 This in turn can introduce changes in mood characterized by irritability, anxiety and depression.

 Sign 8: Problems at home, work or school

-A habit of excess alcohol is bound to cause issues at work or school— if not immediately then eventually.
+Alcohol is among the most used drugs in the workplace and a habit of excess alcohol is bound to cause issues at work or school— if not immediately then eventually.
 Even high-functioning alcoholics will ultimately suffer the negative consequences of a drinking problem.
 These can include: